lvermunt/D2HHadroAnalysis/README.md

-Combination of MachineLearningHEP and hipe4ml package for D2H hadronisation analyses (Lc, Ds, and Bs)
+Combination of MachineLearningHEP (of which I'm co-developer) and hipe4ml package for D2H hadronisation analyses (Lc, Ds, and Bs).
+Moved into a separate repository for testing purposes (it should be seen as a branch of the MLHEP repo). **All credits go to the original authors.**

+## Installation requirements
 For hipe4ml
 ```
 pip3 install hipe4ml